D1no/touch2s/README.md

-# kickstart-simple by thereactivestack
+# Touch2S a Server and Client Side (2S) web app boilerplate

-Kickstart a simple project fast!
+Based on kickstart-simple by thereactivestack

 If you would like a more sophisticated kickstart with code splitting, see the [kickstart-hugeapp project](https://github.com/thereactivestack/kickstart-hugeapp).